-Overly's Country Christmas is a drive-through country Christmas light display in Greensburg.
+Overly’s Country Christmas is a drive-through country Christmas light display in Greensburg.
 It is about 40 miles southeast of Pittsburgh.
-During 2020, they have an expanded driving route with new, mesmerizing light displays to capture even more holiday magic.
+In 2020, they expanded the driving route with new, mesmerizing light displays to capture even more holiday magic.
 Listen to Christmas carols over your car radio as you drive through the winter wonderland of lights.
 Keep a close watch for the Grinch.
 He may be hiding behind a light display.

-During non-Covid years, enjoy their old-fashioned walk-through Christmas Village, including live animals, horse-drawn sleigh and wagon rides, food vendors, and more.
-Overly's Country Christmas runs Thursdays through Sundays till December 30.
-(Closed on Christmas Eve and Christmas Day.)
+Enjoy their old-fashioned walk-through Christmas Village, including live animals, horse-drawn sleigh and wagon rides, food vendors, and more.
+Overly’s Country Christmas runs Thursdays through Sundays till December 30.
+(Closed on Thanksgiving, Christmas Eve, and Christmas Day.)

-This glimmering celebration of the winter season will be open until January 3, 2021.
+This glimmering celebration of the winter season will be open from November 18 until January 8, 2023.